seddonym/dependencycheck/README.rst

  - Make the layers style contract work.
 It should check that nothing within the each layer imports from a layer above.
 - Consider renaming to layers.yml.
 Then talk about packages, and the layers within them.
+- Consider having upstream layers at bottom of yml.